 Amaranth, like other grains, can be used for industrial purposes.
 The oil fraction of the grain is unusually high in squalene, an organic compound that is a huge part of synthesis of all plant and animal sterols.
 The percent of squalene per grain is very small, so unless the extraction is done in large quantities, growers stray away from this approach.

-Major costs are associated with transportation because there are only four major buyers in the United States: Arrowhead Mills (Texas), Health Valley (California), Amaranth Resources (Minnesota), and Nu-World Amaranth (Illinois).
+Major costs are associated with transportation because there are only three major buyers in the United States: Arrowhead Mills (Texas), Health Valley (California) and Nu-World Amaranth (Illinois).
 Some growers also market directly to consumers or to local bakeries.

 Amaranth: New Crop Opportunity.
 Purdue University 1996.